People prefer AI poetry over Shakespeare

 What about everyday writing?

 I think it says that the line between “human” and “machine” text is largely an illusion, and it will only blur further with time.
 AI doesn’t just write “good enough.”
 It writes in a way that non-experts find better, because it’s simpler and more readable.
+And after fine-tuning on a specific author’s work, it can fool even the experts.

 There’s some irony in this.
-Poets spend years working on complexity and ambiguity in their verses, and then a language model comes along, writes plainly and directly, and readers prefer exactly that.
+Poets and writers spend years working on complexity and ambiguity in their work, and then a language model comes along, writes plainly and directly, and readers prefer exactly that.
 They prefer it because it’s more accessible, not because it’s “better” in any deeper sense.
 Our assumptions about what good writing “should” look like don’t necessarily match what we actually enjoy reading.
 Worth remembering the next time someone angrily posts on LinkedIn that “copying from ChatGPT is fraud.”

 Read more about ATS and Element here.